 At one point or another, just about everyone has driven with a burned out taillight or has failed to use their turn signal while changing lanes.
 Generally police won’t stop you for these infractions, but if they do, the infraction alone isn’t enough to justify a police search or a breathalyzer.
 Here’s what you should know thanks to San Marcos DUI defense lawyer Peter M. Liss.

 If your are stopped for any reason, including a simple infraction, do not talk to the police.
 You may thank them if they let you know that your taillight or headlight is out, but refuse to answer any questions aside from those relating to your identity or to discuss things further.
 You must provide the officer with your license, insurance and registration, but do not voluntarily agree to a search of your car or agree to submit to a handheld breathalyzer or a field sobriety test.
-If the officer pushes you to say any more than that, tell her that your San Marcos DUI lawyer told you to plead the Fifth Amendment whenever you are questioned by the police.
+If the officer pushes you to say any more than that, tell her that you are invoking your the Fifth Amendment right to silence.

-Anyone who believes their right were violated during a traffic stop is advised to write down all details related to the event and then call a San Marcos DUI defense attorney as soon as possible.
+Anyone who believes their rights were violated during a traffic stop is advised to write down all details related to the event and then call an attorney as soon as possible.
 Peter M. Liss offers free initial consultations and accepts all major credit cards.
 Please call (760) 643-4050 at any time, day or night to schedule an appointment.

 Creative Commons Image by Michael Brown